-UIS and the Visual Arts Department offer a Bachelor of Arts and a minor in Visual Arts.
-Students define an area of concentration within the program.
+The Visual Arts Department offers a Bachelor of Arts and a minor in Visual Arts.

 Students must earn a grade of C or better in all ART courses that apply toward the degree (grades of C- or lower will not be accepted).
 Courses taken on a credit/no credit basis will not count toward the degree.
 The course grading policy is determined by each instructor as appropriate to the individual course and is announced at the beginning of the term.